naody/graphql-s3-file-upload/README.md

 cp .env.example .env.local
 ```

-Since this test application doesn't have Auth flow, generate a valid `JWT` using AWS cognito UI or Postman and add it as an environment variable `REACT_APP_JWT=<your-cognito-jwt>` to `.env`
+Since this test application doesn't have Auth flow, generate a valid `JWT` using AWS cognito UI or Postman and add it as an environment variable `REACT_APP_JWT=<your-cognito-jwt>` to `.env.local`

 ---